Chapter 4. Using shared system certificates

 /usr/share/pki/ca-trust-source/ are processed with lower priority than settings in

-In a hierarchical cryptographic system, a trust anchor is an authoritative entity which other parties consider being trustworthy.
+In a hierarchical cryptographic system, a trust anchor is an authoritative entity that other parties consider trustworthy.
 In the X.509 architecture, a root certificate is a trust anchor from which a chain of trust is derived.
 To enable chain validation, the trusting party must have access to the trust anchor first.

 4.2.
 Adding new certificates

 To acknowledge applications on your system with a new source of trust, add the corresponding certificate to the system-wide store, and use the

 To add a certificate in the simple PEM or DER file formats to the list of CAs trusted on the system, copy the certificate file to the

 /etc/pki/ca-trust/source/anchors/directory, for example:

 To update the system-wide trust store configuration, use the

 Even though the Firefox browser can use an added certificate without a prior execution of

 update-ca-trust command after every CA change.
 Also note that browsers, such as Firefox, Chromium, and GNOME Web cache files, and you might have to clear your browser’s cache or restart your browser to load the current system certificate configuration.